HarshaBhojaiah/TestGitPython/README.md

 # TestGitPython
-I am tring to learn how Git repo works.
+I am trying to learn how Git repo works.
 This is just a start / test.